Air Fryer Italian Sausage

 Instructions

-• Add the onions, peppers, broccolini (if using) to a large bowl.
-Drizzle with the olive oil, sprinkle with the salt, and toss together until combined.
+• Add the onions, peppers, and broccolini to a large bowl.
+Drizzle with olive oil, sprinkle with salt, and toss until coated.

-• With the air fryer basket inserted, preheat the air fryer to 375 degrees for 2-3 minutes or until the air fryer has come to temperature (see notes below).
+• With the basket inserted, preheat the air fryer to 375°F for 2–3 minutes.

-• Drizzle the white wine vinegar over the sausages and vegetables and gently toss to coat.
-Serve the sausages and peppers on toasted sausage buns, over orzo, or as desired!
+• Drizzle the white wine vinegar over the sausage and vegetables and toss to coat.
+Serve in buns, over orzo, or as desired.

 Notes